About Sarah Miller Caldicott

 The Power Patterns of Innovation

 A great grandniece of Thomas Edison, Sarah Miller Caldicott has been engaged in creativity and innovation throughout her life.
-Inspired by a family lineage of inventors dating back five generations, Sarah spent the first 15 years of her 25-year career as an executive with Global 500 firms including Quaker Oats/Pepsi and the Helene Curtis subsidiary of Unilever.
-Working with global teams, Sarah spearheaded major innovation initiatives in North America, Europe, and Asia.
+Inspired by a family lineage of inventors dating back five generations, Sarah spent the first 15 years of her 25-year career as an executive with Global 100 firms, including Quaker Oats/Pepsi, Bayer USA, and the Helene Curtis subsidiary of Unilever.
+As a leader of global innovation teams, Sarah spearheaded major innovation initiatives in North America, Europe, and Asia.

-Concerned that America risks losing its innovation edge, Sarah spent three years researching Edison’s innovation methods with experts at Rutgers University.
-She co-authored the first book ever written on the subject of Thomas Edison’s world-changing innovation methods.
-Entitled Innovate Like Edison: The Five Step System for Breakthrough Business Success, Sarah’s book has been translated into 5 languages and is used as an innovation textbook in graduate and undergraduate programs across the US.
+Concerned that America risks losing its global innovation edge as the digital era accelerates, Sarah spent 3 years researching Edison’s innovation methods with experts at Rutgers University.
+She co-authored the first book ever written on the subject of Thomas Edison’s world-changing innovation process, entitled Innovate Like Edison: The Five Step System for Breakthrough Business Success (Penguin).
+Sarah’s book has been translated into 5 languages and is used as a popular innovation textbook in leading colleges and universities.